ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

 # References {#References}

-The original article that introduced th D'Auria-Fr&eacute;-formalism is
+The original article that introduced th D'Auria-Fr&#233;-formalism is

-* **geSuGra** R. D'Auria, P. Fr&eacute; _Geometric supergravity in $D = 11$ and its hidden supergroup_ [[GeometricSupergravity.pdf:file]]
+* **geSuGra** R. D'Auria, P. Fr&#233; _Geometric supergravity in $D = 11$ and its hidden supergroup_ [[GeometricSupergravity.pdf:file]]

 The standard textbook monograph on [[supergravity]] in general and this formalism is particular is

 * [[Leonardo Castellani]], [[Riccardo D'Auria]], [[Pietro Fre]], [[Supergravity and Superstrings - A Geometric Perspective]]

-The _geometric perspective_ discussed there is both the emphasis of working over base [[supermanifold]]s and combined with that the the approach that here we call tthe _D'Auria-Fr&eacute;-formalism_ .
+The _geometric perspective_ discussed there is both the emphasis of working over base [[supermanifold]]s and combined with that the the approach that here we call tthe _D'Auria-Fr&#233;-formalism_ .

 At the time of this writing the book is out of print and unavailable from bookshops.
 But your local physics department library may have a copy.

-The interpretation of the D'Auria-Fr&eacute;-formalism in the light of higher gauge theory as discussed above, together with a discussion of the [[supergravity Lie 3-algebra]] in the context of [[String Lie 2-algebra|String Lie n-algebra]]s was given in
+The interpretation of the D'Auria-Fr&#233;-formalism in the light of higher gauge theory as discussed above, together with a discussion of the [[supergravity Lie 3-algebra]] in the context of [[String Lie 2-algebra|String Lie n-algebra]]s was given in

 * [[Hisham Sati]], [[Urs Schreiber]], [[Jim Stasheff]], _$L_\infty$-algebra connections_ ([arXiv](http://arxiv.org/abs/0801.3480))